Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 This first example covers a simple case for a business developing a two-week roster.
 Each shift requires a given number of workers who have identical skills and productivity.
-In other words, any work can cover any shift, and all workers are considered equivalent.
+In other words, any worker can cover any shift, and all workers are considered equivalent.
 Workers provide their availability for shifts.
 Rest requirements and minimum work entitlements are handled through upper and lower limits, respectively, on the number of shifts a worker is rostered on